Skip to main content

 • The mail carrier or UPS worker had trouble accessing the address (locked gate, closed business, etc.), or the recipient was not known to live at the address on the label

-For UPS, you will see a "Returned to Sender" graphic indicator when you enter the tracking number into the UPS tracking portal.
+• Returned UPS Packages: For a returned UPS package, you will see a "Returned to Sender" graphic indicator when you enter the tracking number into the UPS tracking portal.

 Do I have to pay for a package marked Return to Sender?

-In nearly all cases, you won't be forced to pay for packages that are returned to you.
+• You Won't Pay for Most USPS Returns: In nearly all cases for USPS, you won't be forced to pay for packages returned to you.
 However, you will in the case of some USPS Ground Advantage packages under a certain weight.

-• USPS Ground Advantage packages over 1 lb (1 pound) that are marked Return to Sender have free returns
+• USPS Ground Advantage packages over 1 lb (1 pound) marked Return to Sender have free returns

 Can I get a refund for a returned package?